 Chapter 2 of MAKE MORE MONEY AT CRAFT FAIRS is dedicated to goal setting and making sure you set realistic goals for craft fairs that will stick.

-You’ll need to check your local laws as well as find out what’s covered by the organizer.
+Check your local laws as well as find out what’s covered by the organizer.
 For example, some events will have their own insurance, which you’ll be covered under while others require you to have your own insurance.

 How are you going to collect money?
-Cash keeps things simple but keep in mind, a lot of people don’t carry cash these days and not every venue has an ATM.
+Cash keeps things simple, but keep in mind, a lot of people don’t carry cash these days and not every venue has an ATM.
 It could cost you a few sales if you don’t accept credit cards.

-Think about any policies you should have in place to protect your business and profits.
+Think about any policies you should have in place to protect your handmade business and profits.
 Are you going to accept returns if someone gets halfway through the venue and decides they want a refund so they can buy from someone else?
 Will you accept custom orders or will that take up too much of your time?
 What if a vendor asks to do a trade?
 These are much easier to answer (and answer confidently) when you’ve thought about them and defined your rules.

-You’ll also want to place an order for packaging supplies.
+Place an order for packaging supplies.
 Think about:

 How your packaging can increase sales is covered in the FREE chapter of my ebook.
 You can download it for free here.
-It also includes a bunch of examples when it comes to packaging your products and wrapping them for a sale.
+It also includes a bunch of examples when it comes to packaging your handmade products and wrapping them for a sale.
 You want your brand to be carried throughout the shopping experience, right down to the shopping bag you hand them.

 Do you need to purchase or prepare any display fixtures or props?
 Tablecloth, risers, decorative elements, etc. If anything needs to be painted or stained (such as wooden risers) be sure you leave enough time to dry before packing day.